papagunit/Email-Marketing-Reference/terminology-semantics.md

 ## Crap Buzzwords

 Growth Hacking/Growth Marketing - Typically consists of low budget/guerrilla marketing tactics which sometimes employ unethical methods to acquiring/harvesting/generating lead emails, ultimately cold emailing.
 While it may or may not violate CAN-SPAM, it's difficult to prosecute these kinds of people or enforce the law, as some methods used fall within a grey area.
-It may be legal, but a general concensus around email marketing is that it's unethical.
-If they did not expressly consent for you to email them, you are not allowed to.
+It may be legal, but a general consensus in the email marketing community is that it's unethical.
+If they did not expressly consent for you to email them, you should not.

 Email Blast/Batch and Blast -